open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   represented as a decimal number.
 The precision of the number SHOULD follow implementation language standards and SHOULD be high enough to identify when Samplers have different ratios.
-For example, if a TraceIdRatioBased Sampler had a sampling ratio of 1 to every 10,000 spans it COULD return `"TraceIdRatioBased{0.000100}"` as its description.
+For example, if a TraceIdRatioBased Sampler had a sampling ratio of 1 to every 10,000 traces it COULD return `"TraceIdRatioBased{0.000100}"` as its description.

 TODO: Add details about how the `TraceIdRatioBased` is implemented as a function